cyanreg/avtransport/draft-qstream-spec.md

 If not encountered in a stream, and the connection was cut, then the receiver is allowed to gracefully wait for a reconnection.

 If encountered in a file, the implementation MAY regard any data present afterwards as padding and ignore it.
-Qproto files **MAY NOT** be concatenated.
+Qstream files **MAY NOT** be concatenated.

 Streaming
 =========

 UDP
 ---
-To adapt Qproto for streaming over UDP is trivial - simply supply the data as-is specified for a file, with no changes required.
+To adapt Qstream for streaming over UDP is trivial - simply supply the data as-is specified for a file, with no changes required.
 The sender implementation
 SHOULD resend `fid`, `time_sync` and `init_data` packets for all streams at most as often as the stream with the lowest frequency of `keyframe`s in order to permit for implementations that didn't catch on the start of the stream begin decoding.
 UDP mode is unidirectional, but the implementations are free to use the [reverse signalling](#reverse-signalling) data if they negotiate it themselves.